unioslo/zabbix-cli/docs/guide/installation.md

 !
 Configuration file created: /Users/pederhan/Library/Application Support/zabbix-cli/zabbix-cli.toml
 ```

-To specify a URL and username, use the options `--url` and `--user`:
+To bootstrap the config with a URL and username, use the options `--url` and `--user`:

 ```
 zabbix-cli-init --url https://zabbix.example.com --user Admin